Frequently Asked Questions

-The hours required to complete each course differ.
-Course completion times vary, ranging on average between 5 -10 hours per course depending on your preexisting training, familiarity with the topic, and speed you which you read/consume the materials, among other factors.
+The time required to complete each course differs.
+Course completion times range between 5 -10 hours per course depending on your pre-existing training, familiarity with the topic, and speed you which you read/consume the materials, among other factors.

 Will I get a certificate at the end?

 Yes.
-Each course requires you to complete a quiz to prove completion and comprehension.
-Upon getting a grade of 80% or higher, you will get a signed certificate of completion for your records.
+Each course requires you to complete a quiz to show completion and comprehension.
+Upon getting a grade of 80% or higher, you will get a digital certificate of completion for your records.

 Can I take these courses if I don’t live in Canada?